jekymin8232/vitalguardai-com/README.md

 ### What truly matters is not productivity, but human dignity.
 **Black-box AI may eventually surpass human intelligence over time, but even black-box AI systems may one day require guiding principles or foundational texts of their own.
 White-box AI could potentially serve as that foundation.
 In other words, black-box AI may come to regard white-box AI as a kind of guiding canon for themselves.**

+### In the end, both black-box AI and white-box AI were created by human beings.